Friedrich-M/Instruct-4D-to-4D/README.md

 - If you encounter the CUDA OOM issue, please try to reduce the sequence length of Anchor-Aware IP2P.

 > If you have any other questions, please feel free to open an issue.

+## 📜 TODO List
+- [ ] Release the codebase of single-view setting (within one week)
+- [ ] Replace the NeRF backbone with 4D GS
+- [ ] Provide the pipeline of original version (key-view editing -> pseudo-view propagation)

 ## 🔥 Framework
 > We provide some demos below for better understanding our framework components.